Salaar: Part 1 – Ceasefire: Filming

 A part of Salaar: Part 1 – Ceasefire was filmed in Matera, Italy.

 Principal photography commenced on 27 January 2021 at a set in Godavarikhani, a town in Telangana.
 Haasan joined the production two days later.
 An action sequence featuring Prabhas was reportedly filmed.
 A day later, an on-set picture of Prabhas was leaked to social media and went viral, prompting tight security to be arranged during filming.
 On 8 February, cinematographer Bhuvan Gowda announced that the first leg had concluded.

 The second leg commenced on 3 August 2021 in Hyderabad, with the filming of a scene featuring Prabhas and Shruti.
 Since the filmmakers wanted Salaar to look "next level at any given angle", it became the first Indian film shot via Dark Centric Theme technology.
 By 12 August, the second leg concluded.

 Shortly after the release of Prabhas' film Radhe Shyam in March 2022, filming was halted, mainly due to him getting a knee surgery done in Spain and later joining the sets of Kalki 2898 AD.
 By May 2022, 30 percent of filming was reportedly completed.
 The third leg was reported to begin on 24 May, but commenced instead on 18 May.
 The studio shared a behind-the-scenes video that day, which showcased the crew setting up a set for an action sequence.
 The fourth leg commenced on 28 June in Hyderabad.
 The schedule reportedly had a huge set erected for an action sequence, which featured Prabhas, Shruti and various fighters, stunt-choreographed by the duo Anbariv.
 It was reported that the schedule would be a lengthy one.
 In December, producer Vijay Kiragandur revealed that 85 percent of filming was finished.

-Filming was reported to be in the final leg in early February 2023, and set to conclude by the month end.
+Filming was reported to be in the final leg in early February 2023 and set to conclude by the end of the month.
 In this leg, the crew shot a 20-minute-long action sequence in the middle of the sea, at a cost of around ₹10 crore.
 Haasan joined the sets on 10 February, after being busy for the post-production and release works for Veera Simha Reddy and Waltair Veerayya.
 She completed filming her portions by 23 February.
 In mid March, production moved to Matera, Italy; filming would then continue in Naples, then Rome and Budapest.
 The initial release date of 28 September 2023 was postponed due to reshoots in mid-September.
 It was reported that after watching the final edit, Neel felt that there was room for improvement.
 In late October, a "big war sequence" was filmed, featuring over 750 vehicles, including jeeps, tanks and trunks.
 Principal photography wrapped after a total of 114 working days over nearly three years.